flairNLP/fundus/docs/how_to_add_a_parser.md

 If the country section for your publisher did not exist before step 1, please add the `PublisherEnum` to `src/library/collection/__init__.py'`.

-### 4. Publisher Specification Sitemap
+### 3. Adding Sitemaps
+TODO: Introduce Index Maps (Delete from Google News Maps) -> In separate Sections

 The added publisher specification has to specify where to look for articles.
 Right now, Fundus has support for reading sitemaps or RSS feeds.
-Usually, the publisher's sitemaps are located at the end of `<publisher_domain>/robots.txt` or through a quick Google search.
+Usually, the publisher's sitemaps are located at the end of `<publisher_domain>/robots.txt` or can be found through a quick Google search.

 For the Los Angeles Times, jumping to the end of their [robots.txt](https://www.latimes.com/robots.txt) gives us the following information.
 ``` console